 That’s it!
 Need a few more details to make up your mind?
 Read on…

-Paradise Skis launched out of a Calgary house in 2020.
 From the onset, we knew that we wouldn’t be able to launch several specialized ski lineups like those the big ski corps pump out annually.
-Paradise HAD to distill skiing down to the most versatile concepts that would be at home shredding everything the Rocky Mountains could throw at them.
+Paradise HAD to distill skiing down to the most versatile concepts that would be equally able to ride extremely variable Rocky Mountains.
 This goal was the genesis for the Red Ski.

 Through extensive research and development, we landed on a ski with a 100 mm waist, complete with enough tip/tail rocker to float up on champagne powder.
 We included 4 mm of camber to energize the ski in variable conditions and pop from turn-to-turn.
 We ran with the concept and constructed a lightweight yet durable ski out of poplar and paulownia.
 To help tune and strengthen the ski we included carbon fibre stringers from tip to tail.
 To keep it damp in chop and take advantage of the energetic shape we added a vibration-absorbing PU sidewall and wrapped it all around the ski.
 The end result was the Red Ski, the MOST versatile ski in the Rockies.
 It excels on virtually any day on the slopes whether you’re throwing airs while freeriding, ripping corduroy or surfing powder.

 If you’re looking for a ski to take all over the resort but light enough to walk uphill, the Red Ski is for you.